 How to restore and repaint your outdoor woodwork

 If there are small areas of decay, saturate them with wood preservative and, when dry, treat with wood hardener.
 Allow the wood to cure, then apply wood filler and smooth with abrasive paper.
 Larger patches of decay can be patch repaired.
 Conserve as much original wood as possible.

 - Nail set

 - Oil sealer, wood primer and exterior wood paint.
-I use eco-friendly Beckers’ products because they are highly durable and provide maximum protection in an exposed location: Beckers’ Perfekt Grundolja oil sealer, Perfekt Tragrund primer, Oljefärg V paint
+Eco-friendly Beckers’ products are highly durable and provide maximum protection in an exposed location: Beckers’ Perfekt Grundolja oil sealer, Perfekt Tragrund primer, Oljefärg V paint

 When to repaint and repair outdoor woodwork